 Years later I met Charlie, a fellow student, and compared notes.
 One night he was so desperate he walked home from his bedsit to Surrey.
 I used to walk to college to reduce the hours I had to spend there.
 Another girl walked out of London just to see if she could escape.
 (She left and went to America.)

 We weren’t used to taking an audit, wondering if we were happy, and if not why not.
-On rare occasions, we tentatively shared our feelings, but we just didn’t know what to do about it.
+On rare occasions, we tentatively shared our feelings, but we had no idea what to do about it.
 We were 18 or 19.
-It was the late 60s, we were supposed to be achieving bliss
+It was the late 60s, we were supposed to be achieving bliss.

 Eventually I too decided to leave.
 But I didn’t dare tell my parents – I was back living with them.
 For a whole term, I left in the morning, and came home in the evening, pretending I was still at college.
 I trekked long distances, went to free galleries, took long bus rides, read.
 One day I bumped into one of the teachers.
 He said: “I’ve been wanting to talk to you.”
 I said: “I’ve been wanting to talk to you too”.
 So we made a date and looked at my pathetic “work”, which he disparaged severely.
 But we agreed it would be best if I left.
 However, I couldn’t just walk out – I had to endure an excruciating official exit process, which included laying all my productions on the floor in front of a committee of sneering men with beards.
 Nobody could think what else I might do apart from “get a job as an au pair”.
 They probably hadn't wanted to intervene because they thought I was no use for anything.